 Mine4Sure’s sew in name labels are ideal to label clothes, jumpers and « handmade » knitted, crochet creations.
 Our personalised sew on labels are also very popular with knitters, crocheters, seamstresses to add their name or their brand onto their creations.

 These sewing labels will bring the perfect finishing touch to all needle projects.
-The question that remains is « How to sew in a name label by hand ? » We have asked Stephanie, our talented colleague and expert seamstress and here are the 4 ways she came up with with !
+The question that remains is « How to sew in a name label by hand ? » We have asked Stephanie, our talented colleague during working days, and expert seamstress at night.
+Here are the 4 ways she came up with with !

 How to sew in a name label by hand : One line of stitches along the length

-Similar to how the brand labels are sewn onto clothes, Mine4Sure’s sew in name tapes can be stitched on along the length of the labels on one side only.
+Similar to how the brand labels are sewn onto clothes, Mine4Sure’s sew in name tapes can be stitched on along the length of the tags on one side only.

 There are two ways to do it: You could either trap the side into a seam on your garment when making the garment or sew it on a piece of clothing once finished or if already made.